Welcome to ArtReach Project #18

 Now a mere 200 years later, The ArtReach Project would once again like to infuse the masses with this form of scientific creativity using the old "device" fondly known as the kaleidoscope.
 Both artistic and scientific, it amuses the eyes and entertains the mind with the slightest movement in the mirrors.

-- You can interact with the Kaleidoscope Project in the community each week at Stransky Park during the KZUM Stransky Park Concert Series.
-Join us each Thursday from May 24-Aug 9 from 7-9 for free art, free music and a different food vendor on site each week!
+- Folks found the Kaleidoscope Project each week at Stransky Park during the KZUM Stransky Park Concert Series from May 24-Aug 9th, 2018.

-- Lincoln Play Day at Woods Park on Aug 8 from 5-7pm
+- Lincoln Play Day at Woods Park on Aug 8th, 2018